 "I'm so happy that I can actually go to the butcher's shop now that I'm retired and go there in person", said local resident Lydie Aparacio.
 "I think that it can be useful for people who are busier than a retiree.
 I don't use it because I have time."

-While baguette dispensers have been enjoying a large success across France over the past five years, the meat vending machines business remains in in the embryonic stage in France.
+While baguette dispensers have enjoyed success across France over the past five years, the meat vending machines business remains in in the embryonic stage in France.
 The first machine of this type was installed three years ago in the small western town of Garat by a butcher who set it up outside a bar.